XetaIO/XetaInvest/README.md

 **XetaInvest** is a modern web application for managing investment portfolios, financial analysis, and budgeting, designed for individual investors and finance enthusiasts.

 ## Main Features

-- **Multi-portfolio management**: Add, edit, and track multiple portfolios (stocks, ETFs, crypto, etc.).
+- **Multi-portfolio management**: Add, edit, and track multiple portfolios (stocks, ETFs, etc.).
 - **Position tracking**: Record your transactions (buy, sell, dividends) and visualize your holdings over time.
 - **Advanced statistics**: Analyze your portfolio performance (gains, returns, allocation, etc.).
 - **Budget & savings**: Monthly budgeting module, automatic calculation of available savings for investment.
 - **Compound interest calculator**: Project your capital growth over several scenarios (optimistic, median, pessimistic) with customizable compounding frequency.
+- **AI features**:
+   - **AI Chat Assistant**: Ask questions about your investments, markets, or financial concepts in natural language.
+   - **Portfolio report generation**: Get detailed, AI-generated reports and insights on your portfolios.
+   - **Watchlist analysis**: Generate smart summaries and risk/return analysis for your watchlists.
 - **Financial news**: Aggregation of news and analysis for your tracked assets.
 - **Watchlists**: Create custom watchlists.
 - **Security**: Strong authentication (2FA, passkeys), strict policies on all sensitive data.